mymunaalom/MusicVisuals/README.md

 Amber --
 What I'm really proud of in this assignment is how well everything fits together.
 The way the visuals, like the bouncing trees and drifting clouds, match up with the music creates a really fun experience.
 It took some work to get it just right, but seeing it all come together and capture the vibe of SpongeBob SquarePants makes me feel proud about what I've done.

+Mymuna --
+I'm really proud of myself as I find OOP to be one of the hardest and demanding module's yet.
+I would spend hours on the labs, and I'm so happy that I was able to pump out a visual like the one I created.
+It took me a long time to figure out the flowers and how to get them perfect, I probably fiddled with them for a few days, and when I finally got them how I wanted it, I was elated.
+I'm just so incredibly proud of myself for being able to complete this project, and I'm happy I was able to do it with my friends :)

 # What I learned
 Wissam -
 During the duration of this assignment I learned a variety of different things that took me a while to grasp including github.
 I would say that was my biggest obstacle to overcome and I still have a lot to learn but it was good have experience with it for the first time and got me to start using it.